 One reason is that your company went out of business.
-If your company goes out of business, that’s a termination of the plan and you're able to have access to that money and you can really have access to it if you want to but that would be disadvantageous if you were to cash it up.
+If your company goes out of business, that’s a termination of the plan and you're able to have access to that money.
+You can really have access to it if you want to, but that would be disadvantageous if you were to cash it up.

 So, like I said earlier, you can move that money into the new employer that you go to.
-Let's say that you don’t have to physically move anywhere, your company just got bought out or sold and you're still in the same building, you know, doing the same kind of functions.
+Let's say that you don’t have to physically move anywhere.
+Your company got bought out or sold and you're still in the same building, you know, doing the same kind of functions.

-It's just kind of different name to it.
+It's just a different name to it.
 Well, that would be a reason to have access to your money.

-So, you think you have benefits that you don’t have anymore and then you implement on a cause issues.
-So, those can be mistakes that can be avoided simply by understanding where that money is going.
-Now, you can move your money to the plan that’s coming in with the new employer or to your new employer’s plan or you can move it to an IRA.
+So, you think you have benefits that you don’t have anymore, and then you implement on a cause issues.
+Those can be mistakes that can be avoided simply by understanding where that money is going.
+Now, you can move your money to the plan that’s coming in with the new employer or to your new employer’s plan, or you can move it to an IRA.

 You can go to the new employer with the money and use their 401(k)s, just understand the rules or you can move it to an IRA.
 Okay.
 Retirement is another reason to making you eligible.
 That’s an obvious one.
 Now, in this case, you may not have a new employer to move your plan to.

-What we see however and we believe is a mistake is that you leave your plan with your employer that you retired from.
+What we see; however, and we believe is a mistake, is that you leave your plan with your employer that you retired from.
 This often isn't to your advantage to do so and requires some planning and guidance.
 So, retirement is another reason to making you eligible to have access to your money.
-And then illness of course, yeah, you may not want to terminate your plan but you just may get sick and that of course is a reason to access the funds.
+Then illness of course, yeah, you may not want to terminate your plan; but you just may get sick, and that of course is a reason to access the funds.

 Holding too much company stock is actually worse than holding too much in a particular sector, technology sector, energy is a sector.
-And, you know, there's different sectors with respect to what you can invest in.
+There's different sectors with respect to what you can invest in.
 If you have two heavily weighted into one particular sector then, you know that’s the second biggest risk that you can come to because we never really know where the next bubble is going to be.